 For this reason, it’s important to evaluate a pad’s shoulder straps and hipbelt before purchasing.
 The bigger the pad, the more support you’ll want.
 Additionally, some allow you to adjust the height of the shoulder straps to get a snug fit, while others are fixed.
 On the extreme end, Organic partnered with Mystery Ranch Backpacks to make a crash pad called the Backfourty, which carries comfortably enough to take deep into alpine bouldering zones.

 Once you’ve carried your pad into the boulders, it’s likely you’ll still be moving it short distances under climbers or between problems.
 Here, pads come with varying degrees of convenience.
-Some have side shoulder straps, while other have a carry handle at the fold for easy one-handed pickup.
-Grab handles on the sides or corners also are useful for dragging the pad.
+Some have side shoulder straps, while others have a carry handle at the fold for easy one-handed pickup.
+Grab handles on the sides or corners are also useful for dragging the pad.
 We think the Black Diamond Mondo is especially well made for transport, with large over-the-shoulder handles that pack away and four grab handles near the corners.

 crash pads (dragging)